Discover how to write a great meta description that'll hoover up traffic like there's no tomorrow.

 However, I’m going to show you how I write mine because even though I have a bespoke system, you’ll probably have something fairly similar.

-In addition, because of the popularity of WordPress, I’m also going to demonstrate how to find the meta description field for a WordPress site.
+In addition, because of the popularity of WordPress, I’m also going to demonstrate how to change a meta description in WordPress.